Pot Roast Seasoning

 The seasoning is already done for you.
 In my opinion, there is no need to add salt or pepper.

-🫙How to Make Gravy for Beef Pot Roast
+How to Make Gravy for Beef Pot Roast?

-Want to make the roast in the oven?
 You can use the same beef roast seasoning ingredients and bake the roast in a covered pan in the oven.
 I like to cook mine at 325 for 2-4 hours or until fork tender.

 I was afraid the pot roast seasoning would taste too salty the first time I made it, but I find it to be perfectly seasoned.